ksemkav/obsidian-segerlab-plugin/README.md

 - **Calculator Rendering**: Transforms markdown code blocks with language `segerlab-calculation` into interactive calculator views
 - **Extended Coefficients**: Optional setting to display additional coefficients in the calculator interface
 - **Multi-language Support**: Interface available in English and Russian, automatically adapts to your Obsidian language setting
+- **Stull Chart**: Panel displaying Stull chart with all calculator points found in an opened note.
+- **Customizable Notes Search**: Configure a search query to quickly find notes containing calculators using the search button in Segerlab.

 ## Installation